pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 ## Multiple IdM doing CRUD operations on SaaS applications, and Objects coming from external SCIM and non SCIM sources including the IdM itself, where some Resource Attributes come from SaaS application, and are updated in the SCIM object creator.
 One or more ERC, one or more RC/RU/RS, with one or more RM/RC/RU/RS and multiple RS/RU.
 In this use case we introduce the possibility of having multiple Resource Managers, where the information from the RO/RA is consolidated across different domains/services.
-As in the previous 3 uses cases we need to have careful thoughts so that we avoid loops where specific Resource Attributes write over and over again by the ERC and RC/RU, having now extra consideration for the fact that now we can have multiple Resource Managers.
-Typically we will see this use case in large organization, or between organization that have their own business to business communication and have the need for exchange information about Resources.
-Many other good example can be provided like organizations that by merging or acquisition, arrive to a situation where multiple RM exist, and their IT departments have to merge Resource information.
+Typically we will see this use case in large organizations, or between organizations that have their own business to business communication and have the need to exchange information about Resources.
+This example also happens during mergers or acquisitions, where multiple RMs exist and IT departments have to manage each RM in parallel.

 # Security Considerations
 Authentication and authorization must be guaranteed for the SCIM operations to ensure that only authenticated entities can perform the SCIM requests and the requested SCIM operations are authorized.